P.O. Box 1358, Burlington, NC 27216-1358

 What happens if there is no compliance?

 Our Code Enforcement Officers work closely with citizens to assist in the abatement of the violation.
-If the owner does not correct the violation by the 11th day the Code Enforcement Officer will go back to inspect the site and if it is not cleaned-up they will be assigned a City approved Contractor to clean it up and the charges of the clean-up plus a $100 administrative fee will be attached as a lien on the property.
-However, if there is more than one violation at a specific property within a calendar year the owner is charged an automatic $250 fine and potential contractor fees.
+If the owner does not correct a nuisance violation by the 10th day the Code Enforcement Officer will go back to inspect the location and if the violation has not been abated, they will be assigned a City approved Contractor to abate the violation.
+The charges for the clean-up plus a $100 administrative fee will be attached as a lien on the property.
+However, if there are additional violations at the same property within a calendar year the owner is charged an automatic $250 fine and potential contractor fees.